marked42/learning-notes/http/http.md

 When reponse contains no `Cache-Control: max-age` or `Expires` header, a heuristic expiration strategy is used.
 Any heuristic expiration algorithm may be used, however it's required to add a `Warning` header if calculated maximum age is greater than 24 hours.

-A popular one is _LM-Factor_ algorithm, which utilizes last modfied date of a resource to determine appropriate expiration date.
+A popular one is _LM-Factor_ algorithm, which utilizes last modfication date of a resource to determine appropriate expiration date.

 ![LM-Factor Expiration Algorithm](lm_factor_heuristic_expiration_algorithm.png)